LucasJMO/E6Plus/prestige_classes/Duelist.md

 **Combat Reflexes**(Ex): A 2nd level duelist gains combat reflexes as a bonus feat.

-**Deflect Arrows**: At 2nd level, a duelist gainst the benefit of the Deflect Arrows feat.
+**Deflect Attacks**: At 2nd level, a duelist gainst the ability to deflect incoming attacks.
+A duelist who would be struck by an attack may expend an immediate action in order to roll an opposed attack.
+If the result of the duelist's attack roll is equal to or higher than the opponent's attack roll, the attack deals no damage and causes no secondary effects.
+A duelist may only use this ability while she is not wearing armor or using a shield.

 **Grace**(Ex): A 2nd level duelist gains an additional +2 competence bonus on all Reflex saving throws.
 This ability functions for a duelist only when she is wearing no armor and not using a shield.